-The existence of an obligation to personally provide the services in question is a fundamental test for determining IR35 status and the IR35 legislation applies where the worker ‘personally performs, or is under an obligation personally to perform’ the services for a client.
+The existence of an obligation to personally provide the services in question is a fundamental test for determining IR35 status and the IR35 legislation applies where the worker ‘personally performs or is under an obligation personally to perform’ the services for a client.

 A properly drafted right to substitute will help to remove this obligation and if substitution occurs then the duration and expense of an HMRC inquiry will be greatly reduced.

 Substitution is not simply a device to avoid liability for IR35 as HMRC may complain.
-If a professional contractor becomes ill then a contractually enforceable right to substitute will enable performance of the services to continue and avoid the risk of a claim for breach of contract.
+If a professional contractor becomes ill then a contractually enforceable right to substitute will enable the performance of services to continue and avoid the risk of a claim for breach of contract.

 However, problems can occur with the drafting of substitution clauses.
-In cases such as Creasey, the courts have held that a right to substitute cannot not be effective if ‘fettered’ by an obligation for the professional contractor to demonstrate inability to undertake the work.
+In cases such as Creasey, the courts have held that a right to substitute cannot be effective if ‘fettered’ by an obligation for the professional contractor to demonstrate an inability to undertake the work.
 The choice of whether to use a substitute must rest solely with the professional contractor.

-In recruitment contracts it is common for an apparent right to substitute to be no more than an obligation to provide a replacement if the professional contractor’s representative is ‘absent’.
+In recruitment contracts, it is common for an apparent right to substitute to be no more than an obligation to provide a replacement if the professional contractor’s representative is ‘absent’.
 In such cases, HMRC may argue that even if substitution occurs there remains an ongoing obligation to supply a specific individual.
 Therefore, professional contractors must be vigilant as to whether an apparent right to substitute is a sham.